Wilhelm von Homburg

-Norbert Grupe (August 25, 1940 – March 10, 2004), better known outside Germany by his stage name Wilhelm von Homburg, was a German boxer, actor, and professional wrestler known for his villainous supporting roles in various high-profile films of the 1980s and 1990s, including Vigo the Carpathian in Ghostbusters II (1989), the henchman James in Die Hard (1988), and Souteneur in Werner Herzog's Stroszek (1977).
+Norbert Grupe (August 25, 1940 – March 10, 2004), known outside Germany by his stage name Wilhelm von Homburg, was a German professional boxer, professional wrestler, and actor.
+He competed in the heavyweight and light heavyweight categories from 1962 to 1970, with a final record of 30 wins, 11 losses, and 6 draws.

+After retiring from boxing, Homburg found a second career as a film actor, appearing as supporting villains in several high-profile Hollywood films of the 1980s and 1990s, including the henchman James in Die Hard (1988) and Vigo the Carpathian in Ghostbusters II (1989).
+He also played a pimp in Werner Herzog's Stroszek (1977).

+Off-screen, Homburg was known for his combative personal life and multiple runs-ins with the law.
+He was the subject of the 2002 documentary Der Boxprinz.

 Early life

 Norbert Grupe was born in Berlin on August 25, 1940.
 He was the son of Richard Grupe (1915 – August 5, 1988), who worked as a baker in Nazi Germany, and later become both a championship-winning boxer and a local policeman who worked at the Buchenwald concentration camp.
 Richard would later say of this period, "I was never a Nazi.
 I never joined the party.
 I was not in the Hitler Youth...I was a pastryman...I have not much luck with the Jewish people.
 But I never hated them.
 Never hated them.
 I'm very sorry for what Hitler did to the Jewish people."
 After the war, Richard boxed professionally from 1946 to 1952, earning a record of 26 wins (20 by knockout), 8 losses, and 6 draws.
-He then toured Europe as a wrestler.
+He then toured Europe as a professional wrestler.

 Norbert was born to a girlfriend of Richard's, while Richard's first wife gave birth to Grupe's brother Winfried.
 Richard's second wife Ursula, much younger and closer in age to Norbert Grupe himself, gave birth to Grupe's sister, Rona.
 Ursula left the family five years later.
 According to Rona, Grupe exhibited a bitter jealousy toward Winfried, because Winfried's mother was a daily presence for him, whereas Grupe's absent mother would not even speak to him.
 Years later, when Rona was in her mid-teens, Richard informed her that at some point in 1959, the year prior to Rona's birth, Richard was away from home, most likely on a wrestling trip, and Ursula was home alone.
 Grupe climbed the fire escape into the house and raped her.
 Richard said it was possible that Grupe was Rona's biological father.
 Decades later, however, when Richard was in a coma near his death, Rona had a blood test, which proved that Richard was her father.

+In his youth, Grupe worked as a meatpacker, butcher, longshoreman, and a waiter.
+By the time he finished school, Grupe, who had begun training in boxing at age 10, had won several amateur boxing matches.
+He was trained in boxing and professional wrestling by his father Richard.